DNR1596/Receipts_scanner/README.md

-Use as working directory: Receipts_scanner-main test images are located in a folder named 'input_img' accessible through relative path: input_img\nameoftheimg outuput will be storeid in the 'output' folder
+Use as working directory: Receipts_scanner-main test images are located in a folder named 'input_img' accessible through relative path: input_img\nameoftheimg outuput will be stored in the 'output' folder